-But beyond public relations, LEED certifications carry significant tangible incentives.
-For example, the US Green Building Council states, “LEED buildings have faster lease-up rates and may qualify for a host of incentives like tax rebates and zoning allowances.
+Beyond public relations, LEED certification can carry significant tangible incentives.
+For example, the USGBC states, “LEED buildings have faster lease-up rates and may qualify for a host of incentives like tax rebates and zoning allowances.
 Not to mention they retain higher property values,” attracting more commercial construction companies to the field.
-And for residential construction companies?
-LEED-certified homes sell faster and for a higher price.
+For residential construction companies, LEED certification can help homes sell faster and for a higher price.

-Home builders can also grab a $2,000 tax credit for building a green home.
-Construction companies can also advertise to future homeowners that a LEED-certified house could lower their insurance premiums by 5% and that their home’s value will be more likely to increase over time compared to similar, non-LEED certified homes in the same area.
+Homebuilders can often receive tax credits for building LEED-certified homes.
+Also, construction companies can advertise to prospective homeowners that a LEED-certified house may lower their insurance premiums and that their home values may be more likely to increase over time compared to similar, non-LEED-certified homes in the same area.

-Construction firms choosing to construct LEED projects will be adding to the security of their firm, as well.
-For example, Eco Brooklyn Inc points out that “the growth of LEED-certified buildings also seems to be recession-proof: despite a precipitous decline in new construction because of the bursting of the real-estate bubble, the total square footage of LEED-certified buildings grew by 14%.”
-In other words, LEED can help your construction business stay productive and profitable even in the hardest times.
+There is some evidence that LEED can help a construction business stay productive and profitable in times of slow growth.
+Eco Brooklyn Inc points out that “the growth of LEED-certified buildings also seems to be recession-proof.
+Despite a precipitous decline in new construction because of the bursting of the real-estate bubble, the total square footage of LEED-certified buildings grew by 14%.”

 Possible LEED Concerns

-At the end of the day, LEED is a net benefit for construction companies who offer LEED compliance.
-LEED not only saves buyers money, increases building efficiency, and builds credibility for construction companies, but it's also an ethical system for sustainability.
-In reducing water waste and building on energy efficiency, LEED strives to make the world a greener place.
+LEED offers a net benefit for construction companies.
+Demonstrating the ability to design and construct LEED-certified buildings can help any construction company—commercial or residential—attract clients.
+The principles and practices behind LEED certification not only save buyers money, increase building efficiency, and add credibility for construction companies; they also represent an ethical system for sustainability.
+In reducing energy use and water waste and improving air quality and livability, LEED strives to make the world a healthier, more sustainable place.